TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-selection-focus.md

 thumbnail: /assets/images/react-spreadsheet/selected-row.png
 ---

-I'm [about to]({% link _posts/2024-10-07-react-spreadsheet-data-model.md %}) add support for editing data in my React Spreadsheet component.
+I'm [about to]({% link _posts/2024-10-07-react-spreadsheet-data-model.md %}) add support for editing data in my React spreadsheet component.
 Before I can do that, I need to be able to select the cell I want to edit.
 Before I can do that, I need to add some grid lines to make it easier to see where the cell boundaries are.

 # Grid Lines